Compulsory Year 10

 Want to gain confidence in the gym and develop your physical skills?
 Become more knowledgeable in the areas of female health and fitness with this minor elective.
 During your studies you will engage in a wide variety of practical sessions that focus around resistance training techniques, pilates, yoga, sport skill capabilities, as well as group fitness and how to properly recover to ensure you stay fit and healthy throughout your life.

-Most Australians live to relax by doing….nothing!
-The Community and recreational pursuits unit aims to provide students with the experience and knowledge for effectively using “my time” to enhance all dimesions of health and wellbeing.
-Participants will engage in a wide variety of practical activities including cycling, croquet, yoga, lawn bowls, tennis, aquatic endeavours, racquet sports and simple fitness options.
+Most Australians love to relax by doing….nothing!
+The recreational pursuits aims to provide students with the experience and knowledge for effectively using “me time” to enhance wellbeing, social, health and fitness outcomes.
+Participants will engage in a wide variety of practical activities including cycling, croquet, yoga, lawn bowls, tennis, aquatic endeavours, racquet sports and other sports from around the world.

 YouTube.
 TikTok.
 Snapchat.
 How do these platforms inform how you view the world?
 This elective will explore the world of traditional and social media.
 You will study a variety of films from different genres and create your own short film.
 Along the way you will also create your own animation and research some of the issues in the media including media ownership and fake news.
 Perfect for anyone interested in a career in the film industry, radio, television or on social media.